 Limited Partners will receive the tax benefits associated with Eligible Expenditures in the years in which the Partnership incurs and allocates Eligible Expenditures and will benefit to the extent that any gains on the disposition by the Partnership of Partnership assets (other than assets that are a "Canadian resource property" as defined in the Tax Act) are capital gains rather than income for tax purposes.
-There is a risk that Limited Partnership in that year sufficient to pay any tax they may owe as a result of being a Limited Partner during that year.
+There is a risk that Limited Partners will receive allocations of income and/or capital gains for a year without receiving distributions from the Partnership in that year sufficient to pay any tax they may owe as a result of being a Limited Partner during that year.
 To reduce this risk, the Partnership Agreement permits the General Partner to cause the Partnership to make distributions to Limited Partners in addition to monthly distributions that are to begin on or about November 30, 2012.
 See "Summary of the Partnership Agreement - Cash Distributions".